mdnurakmal/text-to-speech-cloud-run/README.md

 - Bash environment variables are not accessible from auto.tfvars file , use cli to pass var
 - GCSFuse copying files is extremely slow
 - unable to run gsutil in the same shell as cloud run when using -q because of conflicting exit code
+- terraform backend state does not create folder object in the bucket

 # Original Repo from